Our Future Path! A plan for a better world!

 The first issue is with all the money coming in from outside the candidates' districts.
 Some individuals and groups want more influence over some legislation or policy than they could get with just their representatives.
 Therefore, they may donate to candidate campaigns in other states and other districts in order to buy some extra influence.
 If these candidates want or need this money for their current campaigns or want or need additional money for future campaigns, then they may feel obligated to represent the interests of these outsiders over the interests of their constituents.

 Advertising space would also need to be equally distributed among all the candidates.
-Individuals and groups would still have the right to express their opinions about the candidates when talking to others, but would not be allowed to buy advertising without giving each candidate equal time to respond.
-This would preserve everyone’s right to free speech, but eliminate someone being able to buy extra speech rights, which might give them some extra influence over a candidate.
+Individuals and groups would still have the right to express their opinions about the candidates when talking to others but would not be allowed to buy advertising without giving each candidate equal time to respond.
+This would preserve everyone’s right to free speech but eliminate someone being able to buy extra speech rights, which might give them some extra influence over a candidate.

 Campaign Promises